-In release 8, T-Server introduces two major new enhancements to queue handling: request conflict resolution and a new device queue.
+T-Server provides two major enhancements to queue handling: request conflict resolution and a new device queue.

 Requests submitted by different clients are treated no differently to requests submitted by the same client.
 For this reason, having multiple clients controlling the same device can result in unexpected behavior.